forem/forem/docs/installation/windows.md

 ### Installing nvm

-As a pre-requisite to install Rails, we're going to need to install a JavaScript runtime like Node.js. [nvm](https://github.com/nvm-sh/nvm) is a Node.js version manager that helps a developer select a specific Node.js version for development.
+As a pre-requisite to install Rails, Node.js needs to be installed.
+[nvm](https://github.com/nvm-sh/nvm) is a Node.js version manager that helps a developer select a specific Node.js version for development.

 To install `nvm`, follow the instructions outlined in the [official nvm documentation](https://github.com/nvm-sh/nvm#install--update-script).